IBM Cloud Docs

 8980 bytes from a.b.c.d: icmp_seq=1 ttl=128 time=3.36 ms

-Step 2.
 Adding an uplink adapter to a virtual switch

-Add physical adapters to the switch.
+5. Add one or more available physical network adapters to the switch.

 Add the physical adapters to the switch.

-11. Verify that the Load-balancing option is set to Route based on the originating virtual port and click OK.
+12. Verify that the Load-balancing option is set to Route based on the originating virtual port and click OK.

-Step 3.
 Configuring static routing (Optional)

-The network configuration for this architecture guide uses a minimal number of port groups.
 If you have a VMkernel port group for NFS storage, extra steps must be taken.
 By default, ESXi uses the VMkernel port that is on the same subnet as an NFS volume to mount the NFS volume.
 Since layer 3 routing is used to mount the NFS volume, ESXi must be forced to use the VMkernel port that was configured to mount the NFS volume.
 To use the correct port, a static route must be created to the storage array.

 ping <hostname of the storage array>